 An overall GPA of 3.2 is typically necessary to be considered a viable applicant and selected into a DI program.
 The acceptance of most DI programs is a GPA of 3.3-3.4 on the average.
 The DPD course list is divided between the DPD nutrition and professional classes and the natural science courses.
-It is necessary for DPD students to have at least a B average in the DPD courses to confirm understanding of the KRDN's and show a mastering of the knowledge and skills to perform in the CRDN's during the DI program.
+It is necessary for DPD students to have at least a B average in the DPD courses to confirm understanding of the KRDN's and shows a mastering of the knowledge and skills to perform in the CRDN's during the DI program.
 To see a list of the DPD/Science courses required, please view appendix A of the DPD Handbook.
-If the DPD student fails to maintain a GPA of 3.0 or above or if the student repeatedly fails KRDN assessments, the student will be instructed to meet with the DPD Director and/or advisor to receive additional guidance regarding improvement of performance and review long-term plans, retaking courses, and other specific activities to improve scholastically and enhance the DI application packet.
+If a DPD student's grades begin slipping, the student will be instructed to meet with the DPD Director to receive additional guidance regarding improvement of performance and review long-term plans, retaking courses, and other specific activities to improve scholastically and enhance the DI application packet.
 Retention policies of SHSU are located at the following link: